Back to Glossary

 • H.263 also uses the revolutionary B or Bi-Directional frame, a technology that can precisely predict the position of an object by analyzing the past and future frames.

-• B-Frames are more efficient because they have greater availability of options based on how data can be compressed temporally and spatially.
+• B-frames are more efficient because they have greater availability of options based on how data can be compressed temporally and spatially.

-• B-Frames, however, are resource heavy and might lead to slower speeds.
+• B-frames, however, are resource-heavy and might lead to slower speeds.